chuanqisun/sparky-notes/experiments/2023-04-19-knowledge-frame/design.md

   - Pipeline: a pipeline may compose other Pipelines
 - Workspace: a set of disjoint Pipelines

-## Operation types

-- Create: create a new Frame from any unframed data
-- Transform: create a new Frame from an existing Frame of data
-- Fork: creates multiple Frames of data from an existing Frame of data
-- Join: creates a single Frame of data from multiple existing Frames of data

 ## Visual representation

-### Chosen concept: Operation first, Data as Operation

 - Affordance
   - Node is Operator
-  - Frame is special Observer Operator
+  - Frame is Operator
+  - Observer is implemented as an Operator too
+  - Link is the connection from Node to Node
 - Pros
   - All the benefits from Concept 4: Data + Operation hybrid
   - Additional affordance on the Frame for interactive data exploration
   - Reduced connection complexity because all the nodes are operators

+## Frame design

+- Flexible Underlying data structure
+  - Plaintext, list, table, or graph
+- Universal query interface
+  - Schema reflection
+  - Precise: GraphQL like structural query on JSON
+  - Fuzzy: Keyword search and embedding based search
+  - With pagination
+  - Iteratable
+- Immutable by nature, Operator should create new Frame instead of mutating existing Frames
+  - Replace the need for mutation with the composition of Query and Construction
+- Universal construction interface

+## Operator design

+- Create: create a new Frame from any unframed data (fp e.g. lift)
+- Transform: create a new Frame from an existing Frame of data (fp e.g. map)
+- Fork: creates multiple Frames of data from an existing Frame of data
+- Join: creates a single Frame of data from multiple existing Frames of data
+- Observe: provide a specific view of the data without changing the Frame or the data (tap)

+## Example workflow for UX Researcher

+## Appendix I. Issues with Impromptu

+- Sizing change of data sections, forcing the user to adopt a linear layout
+- Impossible to work with dynamically generated sections and retain reuseability
+- Stickies afford at most two dimensions.
+The higher the dimension, the less the interoperability

+## Appendix II.
+Alternative visual representations

 ### Concept 1: Data first